tibuntu/github-pages/index.md

 Hi there!

-I am a 30-year old Cloud Platform Engineer from Oberhausen, Germany.
+I am a 32-year old Cloud Platform Engineer from Oberhausen, Germany.

-This page is currently being set up.

 You can reach me out via [Github](https://github.com/tibuntu) or [LinkedIn](https://de.linkedin.com/in/timokoller).

-### Placeholder

-- Football
-- Tech